phanerka/link-stash/Coding/Useful mods list.md

-> [!warning] That's not entire list.
-Some mods are more niche and mentioned in "How-to"s

->[!warning] yet another warning
+*Mod collection in Steam Workshop is [here](https://steamcommunity.com/sharedfiles/filedetails/?id=3460051608).*
+TODO make a thumbnail bruh

+>[!watcher] sorry but watcher ate some of them
-> Since the game was updated recently, some mods might not work.
+> Due to recent update of the game, some mods might not work.
+> Confirmed to be broken mods are crossed out.
+If they stay broken for too long without a way to be fixed, while being potentially useful, they will move to "Cancelled projects" section.

-Mods that could be useful:
+*That's not entire list.
+Some mods are more niche and mentioned in "How-to"s* Mods that could be useful:
 ### Debugging
 - Dev Tools (duh) ([[Dev Tools|main page]])